grow/grow-ext-editor/Readme.md

 The following field types are currently available for use in the editor configurations:

+- `checkbox` - Checkbox boolean field.
+- `document` - Grow document reference.
+Appears as `!g.doc ...` in the yaml.
+- `google_image` - Image field for uploading an image to Google Cloud Storage.
+(Requires configuration.)
+- `group` - Groups together other fields to make them expand/collapse in a group.
+- `image` - Image field for uploading an image to the local filesystem.
+(In development.)
+- `list` - List field for controlling lists of values.
+- `markdown` - Uses a markdown editor to work with the content.
+(In development.)
+- `partials` - shows the fields for all partials when editor configuration is defined.
+- `select` - Ability to provide a list of options to choose between.
+Also works as a multi-select.
 - `text` - Standard text field.
+Converts from input to textarea when text becomes longer.
 - `textarea` - Standard textarea field.
-- `markdown` - Uses a markdown editor to work with the content.
-- `partials` - shows the fields for all partials when editor configuration is defined.
+- `yaml` - Grow yaml file reference.
+Appears as `!g.yaml ...` in the yaml.

 ## Development